nemmart/MarkdownTesting/INT4_README.md

 |--test-mode \<mode\>|Loadgen test mode, where \<mode\> is {SubmissionRun, PerformanceOnly, AccuracyOnly}|

 Loadgen test/log settings related options:
-Most of the loadgen supported test and log settings can be passed as command line arguments.
-The prefix lgts is used for loadgen test setting parameters, while prefix lgls is used for loadgen log setting parameters.
+Most of the LoadGen supported test and log settings can be passed as command line arguments.
+The prefix lgts is used for loadgen test setting parameters, while prefix lgls is used for LoadGen log setting parameters.

 Example command line:

 ```int4_offline -b 512 -a autoconfig_bs256 --test-mode PerformanceOnly --tensorPath /path/to/sample/images --mapPath ../../../data_maps/imagenet/val_map.txt```

 ## 2. MODEL DESCRIPTION

 The INT4 ResNet50 network consists of a pipeline of layers, described by files in the “model” directory.
 At the top level, we have the following layers: